OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README-ADMIN.md

 **Notes:**

 - Only addresses with the general `GOVERNOR_ROLE` can grant general roles
-- Super Keeper role allows performing keeper operations (like rebalancing) on any fleet globally
+- General roles apply globally across all contracts in the protocol
-- After granting, you can verify the role using `hasGeneralRole` method
+- Super Keeper role allows performing keeper operations (like rebalancing) on any fleet
-- Other general roles that can be granted: `GOVERNOR_ROLE`, `DECAY_CONTROLLER_ROLE`, `ADMIRALS_QUARTERS_ROLE`
+- After granting, verify the role using `hasGeneralRole` method

-### Access Control - Revoke Super Keeper Role
+### Revoke General Role from Address (Super Keeper)

-Revoke the Super Keeper role from a specific address.
-This removes the address's ability to perform keeper operations globally across all fleets.
+Revoke a general role from a specific address.
+This removes the address's ability to perform role-specific operations globally across all contracts in the protocol.

 **Required Role:** The executing address must have the general `GOVERNOR_ROLE` to revoke general roles from other addresses.